The Attingham Trust

 Why the name?

-Founded in 1952 as The Attingham Summer School Trust and named after the great Neoclassical house in Shropshire in which The Summer School was first held, The Attingham Trust has built and sustained an international reputation for academic excellence.
+Founded in 1952 as The Attingham Summer School Trust it was named after the great neo-Classical house in Shropshire in which the Summer School was first held.
 It works in close collaboration with the American Friends of Attingham established in New York in 1962.

 Does the Trust operate on its own?

 The Trust is a self-supporting organisation with its own boards in Britain and the United States.
-It collaborates with a number of heritage institutions and museums, including the National Trust, English Heritage, Royal Collection Trust, Historic Royal Palaces and the Victoria and Albert Museum.
-Members of the staff of these organisations are regularly involved in teaching, and others attend the schools.
+It collaborates with a number of heritage institutions and museums, including the National Trust, English Heritage, Historic England, the Royal Collection Trust, Historic Royal Palaces and the Victoria and Albert Museum.
+Members of the staff of these organisations customarily attend the courses and are involved in teaching.

 How are the Courses publicised?

 The courses are advertised in the relevant specialist press and through an extensive mailing list.
 From the considerable number of applicants from many countries, participants are chosen with an architectural, historical, conservation or academic background, or a close involvement with the fine and decorative arts.
-Whilst traditionally most of the participants have come from the United States, in recent years the programmes have been attended by a growing number of scholars and experts from Europe and Australia, and in recent years also from India, China and South America.
+Whilst historically many of the participants have come from the United States, the programmes are now attended by a growing number of scholars and experts from Europe and Australia, and in recent years also from India, China and South America.

 Does the Trust offer scholarships?

-This is a non profit-making organisation.
-From its own funds and from donations made by a number of trusts and private individuals, the Trust offers as many scholarships as possible to its members.
-The Trustees try to ensure that nobody who deserves a place is prevented from attending for financial reasons.
-All members who have attended a course run by The Attingham Trust are alumni and many are now working in museums, heritage bodies, universities, architectural practices and conservation workshops all over the world.
+The Attingham Trust is a non profit-making organisation.
+From its own funds and from donations made by a number of trusts, foundations, and private individuals, the Trust offers scholarships and aims to ensure that nobody who deserves a place is prevented from attending for financial reasons.